simbleau/simbleau.github.io/zola/content/blogging-like-a-rustacean/index.md

 +++

 # Overview
 Look around!
 This blog is generated with Rust and no Javascript.
-This post will be about explorations in creating a static site with a Rusty stack, for free.
-We will also show, with proveable evidence, how our proposed tech stack supersedes aspects of Jekyll.
+This post will be explorating how this blog is generated with better performance, accessibility, and SEO than its competitior, Jekyll.
+We will also show, with proveable evidence, how our proposed tech stack supersedes those aspects.

 # Jekyll?
 [Jekyll](https://jekyllrb.com/) was written in Ruby and is the most popular static site generator (SSG) in use.
 The SSG ingests [Markdown](https://markdown-it.github.io/) formatted text and uses templates to generate a static website.
 This is ideal for those who need to quickly publish thoughts with nice formatting.
 [GitHub Pages](https://pages.github.com/) is *powered* by Jekyll[^ghpages_poweredby], and GitHub will use Jekyll to build your site by default[^github_rec].
 These reasons and special privilege make Jekyll a ~~safe~~ popular option for most users.